cloudogu/gitops-playground/README.md

 ## What is the GitOps Playground?

 The GitOps Playground provides an reproducible environment for trying out GitOps.
-Is consists of Infra As Code and scripts for automatically setting up a Kubernetes Cluster CI-server (Jenkins), source code management (SCM-Manager) and several GitOps operators (Flux V1, Flux V2, ArgoCD).
+Is consists of Infra As Code and scripts for automatically setting up a Kubernetes Cluster including CI-server (Jenkins), source code management (SCM-Manager) and several GitOps operators (Flux V1, Flux V2, ArgoCD).
 CI-Server, SCM and operators are pre-configured with a number of [demo applications](#demo-applications).

 The GitOps Playground lowers the barriers for getting your hands on GitOps.
 No need to read lots of books and operator